Dynamic Neural Curiosity Enhances Learning Flexibility for Autonomous Goal Discovery

 We define a slow boost component, a memory trace that takes two inputs.
-It builds up activation when the active node projects excitation, maintains the current level if both connected nodes are down, and decays the activation if only $\sigma(c_{thr})$ is up.
-The equation is the following :
+When the active node propagates excitation, activation increases; however, it remains steady if both linked nodes are low and decreases if only $\sigma(c_{thr})$ is high.
+The equation is as follows :

 with \textit{$\sigma(c_{act})$} the absolute sigmoid activation coming from the active node and \textit{$\sigma(c_{thr})$} the same activation function coming from the threshold node.